|Sitemap||BSB Education||Lectures||Patient Earth||Search|

 Orca mother with baby

-The biggest truck a moving truck rental company can rent you is typically 26 feet and has a max load of 7,400 lbs.
-A newborn Blue Whale, the largest baby in the world, will just barely fit as their average length is 25 feet and average weight is 6,000 lbs.
-Better hurry though, they gain an average of 200 lbs. a day and will double in size in about 7 months!
-Want to haul a full-grown adult blue whale?
-Good luck!
-When NASA recently relocated their 122 foot, 65 ton space shuttle, a specialized trailer with 144 wheels was used.
+The biggest rental truck a is typically 26 feet and has a max load of 7,400 lbs.
+A newborn Blue Whale, the largest baby in the world, will just barely fit as their average length is 25 feet and average weight is 6,000 lbs. they gain an average of 200 lbs. a day and will double in size in about 7 months!
 An adult blue whale weighs up to 200 tons and can be over 100 feet long!

 Whale calls are often in the 155 to 188 decibel range.
 A big diesel moving truck is about 100 decibels.
 A jet engine from 100 feet away is 130 decibels.
 If you were to stand directly near a jet engine at full throttle, it would be about 155 decibels and would cause major hearing damage and perhaps permanent hearing loss.